gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 ### ISet&lt;T&gt; Construction Kit

-For example, let's imagine that we need to build a custom implementation of `System.Collections.Generic.ISet<T>`.
+For example, let's imagine that we need to build a custom implementation of `System.Collections.Generic.ISet<T>` collection.
-In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` and so on.
+In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` to begin with.
-It quickly gets complicated and nuanced, while all we want to achieve is to build a simple custom `ISet<T>`.
+It gets complicated and nuanced quickly, while all we want to achieve is to build a custom `ISet<T>`.

 This is where the concept of a construction kit comes to shine.
-In our case, instead of implementing `ISet<T>` interface directly, we just derive our implementation from the one provided by the construction kit:
+In our case, instead of implementing `ISet<T>` interface directly, we just derive our implementation from the one provided by the corresponding construction kit:

 ```c#
 using Gapotchenko.Collections.Generic.Kits;